 Sometimes, a Girl Just Wants Help

-It means I DO a lot…from helping with homework to shuttling kids around to fixing leaky toilets and installing ceiling fans.
-And most of the time, when something’s gotta give, it’s me and my work.
-Sometimes, though, I just want another person to do the shuttling/fixing/installing for me, without me having to write a check (I’m looking at you, Mr. Electrician!).
+It means I DO a lot…from helping with homework to shuttling kids around to fixing leaky toilets.
+Sometimes, though, I just want another person to do the shuttling/fixing/installing for me, without me having to write a check.

 That’s where my heroes come in…both the ones I read and the ones I write.

-I always think back to Mr. Darcy from Jane Austen’s Pride and Prejudice.
-Without any prompting, Darcy arranges everything for Mr. Wickham, paying off his debts and ensuring he marries Lydia in order to restore some honor to the Bennet family.
+Mr. Darcy is the model of helping-without-smothering.
+He herds Mr. Wickham into respectability, paying off the man’s debts and ensuring he marries Lydia.
+But he didn’t do it for Wickham.
 His actions were a demonstration of his love for Elizabeth.
 And he even tried to keep it from her! *swoon*

 I hope you enjoy the heroes (and heroines) I’m crafting in my books, and that in each, you find “a dab of Darcy and a pop of passion.“